Reform UK: Climate change

-In June 2024, DeSmog, an organisation that states it investigates climate change misinformation, said that Reform UK had accepted "more than £2.3 million from oil and gas interests, highly polluting industries, and climate science deniers since December 2019".

-A late 2024 poll done by YouGov found that Reform UK voters are twice as likely as the general public to believe that climate change is not caused by human activity.
+A November 2024 poll conducted by YouGov found that Reform UK voters are twice as likely as the general public to believe that climate change is not caused by human activity.

 A policy document named "Reform is Essential" published in late 2022 contained a subchapter named "An honest debate on climate change" in which it said among other things: "Reform UK fully accepts that climate change is real, after all it has happened for millions of years based on multiple factors completely outside human control or influence.
 Warming has of course taken place over the last approximately 150 years, with signs over recent years that it is now leveling off."
 In July 2024, in the run-up to the general election, the party broadly opposed the UK's legally binding net‑zero commitments, repeatedly pledging to scrap them, and according to The Guardian many of its leading members had downplayed or denied climate science consensus.
 This is a marked change in British politics which up until recently enjoyed cross-party consensus on achieving net zero.
-Before the 2024 election and following it, the party attracted several donors associated with the fossil fuel industry or climate scepticism.
+Before the 2024 election and following it, the party attracted several donors associated with the fossil fuel industry or climate scepticism, including David Lilley, Roger Nagioff and Fiona Cottrell.

 In an interview with the BBC in October 2021, then party chairman, Richard Tice criticised the Conservative Party's plans to decarbonise the economy, saying: "It is not net zero – it is literally net stupid."
 Instead, he suggested that the UK should focus on exploiting reserves of shale gas.
 Tice repeated the same stance in April 2022 saying that the Conservative Party's climate policy was out of touch with their voters and that Reform wanted to "cut taxes, go for growth, become self-reliant and use our own shale gas."
 Reform UK's 2024 election manifesto rejected net zero and encouraged the use of fossil fuels.

-In May 2024, Tice appeared in an interview with BBC Breakfast and stated that attempts to mitigate against the effects of climate change were futile and the UK should instead focus on adaptation.
-Tice said that the UK's net zero policy would make “make zero difference to climate change”, that the IPCC confirmed that net zero would make no difference to sea level change, in the next 200 to 1,000 years and that climate change was not caused by humans.
-He stated: "We all care about the environment of the planet – we need to adapt to it.
-The idea that you can stop the power of the sun or volcanoes is simply ludicrous".